Albania at the 2022 Winter Olympics

-Albania sent a delegation to compete in the 2022 Winter Olympics in Beijing, China, from 4 to 20 February 2022.
-The delegation consisted of one male alpine skier.
-As Albania's only athlete, Denni Xhepa was also the country's flagbearer during the opening ceremony, while A volunteer served as the flagbearer during the closing ceremony.
-Xhepa participated in men's slalom and men's giant slalom.
+Albania sent a delegation, comprising a single male alpine skier, to compete in the 2022 Winter Olympics in Beijing, China, which was held from 4 to 20 February 2022.
+Denni Xhepa participated in men's slalom and men's giant slalom.
 He ranked 28 in the slalom and did not finish the giant slalom.

+As Albania's only athlete, Xhepa was also the country's flagbearer during the opening ceremony.
+A volunteer served as the flagbearer during the closing ceremony.

 Background

 Albania first entered Olympic competition at the 1972 Summer Olympics in Munich, Germany.
-They did not make their second appearance until 20 years later in the 1992 Barcelona Olympics and have competed in every Summer Olympics since.
-They had made their Winter Olympics debut in the 2006 Winter Olympics.
-The delegation sent to Beijing in 2022 consisted of a single athlete, alpine skier Denni Xhepa.
-Xhepa was the country's flagbearer during the opening ceremony while a volunteer served as the flagbearer during the closing ceremony.
+The country did not make its second appearance until 20 years later, in the 1992 Barcelona Olympics, and as of 2024 has competed in every subsequent Summer Olympics.
+Albania made its Winter Olympics debut in the 2006 Winter Olympics, and, as of 2026, has participated in every Winter Olympics since.

+The delegation sent to Beijing to join the 2022 Olympics, held from 4 to 20 February, consisted of a single athlete, alpine skier Denni Xhepa.
+The chef de mission was Kliton Muca, who was also part of the delegation to Beijing in 2008 Summer Olympics.
+Xhepa was the country's flagbearer during the opening ceremony; a volunteer served as the flagbearer during the closing ceremony.